2002 Citroen Xsara VTR 1.6 from Australia and New Zealand

 Came back in 3 hours.
 Is my box ready?
 Yes sir, it is ready, but the manager said you have to pay $2200 for it (yes, two thousand two hundred dollars - I paid less for the car itself) because it is a RARE box.
 Are you insane?
 Didn't you quote me $750 just this morning?
 Yes sir, I am sorry sir, but the manager said - $2200, rare box.

-After 30 minutes negotiations with the manager, finally bought it for $1350 due to my 12 years of history with them.
+After 30 minutes of negotiations with the manager, finally bought it for $1350 (incl GST) due to my 12 year history with them.

-When the box was out, discovered that the clutch assembly was gone - replaced clutch, another $350.
+When the box was out, discovered that the clutch assembly was gone - replaced with a new clutch, another $350 (Valeo).

-Half of the bulbs were blown and never replaced by previous owner, and when I did it myself I realised WHY - it takes about 8 hours and you have to be an octopus to do this as they are inaccessible.
+Half of all bulbs were blown and never replaced by previous owner, and when I did it myself I realised WHY - it takes about 8 hours and you have to be an octopus to do this as the bulbs are totally inaccessible.
 To change bulbs in the left headlight, you have to take the ABS out!

 After doing all this, the car was beautiful to drive, reliable and VERY economical.